Posted by Sabine Dahmen-Lhuissier 305181 Hits

 TC EE develops standards for reducing the eco-environmental impact of Information and Communications Technologies (ICT) equipment.
 This includes:

-the Life Cycle Assessment (LCA) of ICT goods, networks and services methods to assess the energy efficiency of wireless access networks and equipment, core networks and wireline access equipment including Efficiency metrics/KPI definition for equipment and network network standby mode for household and office equipment Circular economy standard for ICT solutions Power feeding solutions based on higher DC voltage to reduce losses on the distribution cabling and innovative efficient storage solution
+The Life Cycle Assessment (LCA) of ICT goods, networks and services Methods to assess the energy efficiency of wireless access networks and equipment, core networks and wireline access equipment including Efficiency metrics/KPI definition Off, standby and networked standby mode for electronic household and office equipment Eco-design standards for servers and data storage products, for mobile phones and tablets, enabling the development of the circular economy for ICT solutions Power feeding solutions based on higher DC voltage to reduce losses on the distribution cabling and innovative efficient storage solution

 ETSI technical committee Environmental Engineering (EE) is responsible for defining the environmental and infrastructural aspects for all telecommunication equipment and its environment, including equipment installed in subscriber premises.
-Where ever possible this will be achieved by referencing existing international standards.
+Wherever possible this will be achieved by referencing existing international standards.

 Environmental aspects considered include: